-Nick Grant and Mehak Bhalla Grant were born a half a world away from each other, but from their very first meeting, it was their commonalities that stood out to the newlyweds.
+Nick Grant and Mehak Bhalla Grant were born half a world away from each other, but from their very first meeting, it was their commonalities that stood out to the newlyweds.
 Nick, of Portsmouth, New Hampshire, and Mehak, born in Chandigarh, India, met when Mehak was working a summer internship at Wex during graduate school.
+Read more about their relationship and the journey through the green card process.

 Born a world apart, raised with similar values